Bill Good Marketing

 Gasp!

 Guess what.
-If you give a seminar with nothing more than a flipchart, no one will approach you after you wrap up and say, “I am very disappointed that you didn’t have any slides.”
+If you give a seminar on Social Security with nothing more than a flipchart, no one will approach you after you wrap up and say, “I am very disappointed that you didn’t have any slides.”

 Slides are visual aids.
 They are not the show.
 A good rule of thumb is: Only use a PowerPoint slide if it shows a picture of something that cannot easily be put into words.